 Make Friends In The Field

-I would cram in learning to code anyway I could.
-Becoming a coder might seem like a long way, but your knowledge accumulates and that day comes, regardless of what you do.
+Becoming a coder might seem like a long way, but your knowledge compounds and that day does come.
+And when it does, it’s worth it.

-Skipping a day here or there is fine, just continue back where you left off.
+Skipping a day here or there is fine.
+Just make sure to continue back from where you left off.

 “Continuous improvement is better than delayed perfection.”- Mark Twain

-It is normal to make mistakes in this process and there is no problem with that.
-Just incorperate some of the ideas discussed above and apply them to your life consistently.
+It is normal to make mistakes in this process, and there is no problem with that.
+Just incorporate some of the ideas discussed above and apply them to your life consistently.
 Trust your potential.

 Check out my The mindset and habits that helped me learn to code and successfully change my career post for additional tips.